 How much does business insurance cost for an IT company?

-What is the difference between professional indemnity and technology E&O?
+What separates professional indemnity from technology E&O?

-Does workers compensation replace the need for business insurance?
+Does workers compensation replace business insurance?

 Ready to Compare Business Insurance for IT Companies?